Joe Santos

-Joe Santos (born Joseph John Minieri Jr.; June 9, 1931 – March 18, 2016) was an American film and television actor, best known as Sgt.
-Dennis Becker (later Lieutenant), the friend of James Garner's character on the NBC crime drama The Rockford Files.
+Joseph John Santos (née Minieri Jr.; June 9, 1931 – March 18, 2016) was an American actor.
+He was best known for his role as Police Sgt. (later Lt.)
+Dennis Becker on the NBC television series The Rockford Files (1974–80), which earned him a Primetime Emmy Award nomination for Outstanding Supporting Actor in a Drama Series.

-Early years
+Early life and education

-Santos was born in Brooklyn on June 9, 1931, the same day his father died.
+Santos was born Joseph Minieri Jr. to Italian American parents in Brooklyn on June 9, 1931.
+He was born the same day his father died.
 His mother Rose (née Sarno), sold olive oil and eventually became a nightclub owner and singer in New York City and Havana.
-She later married Puerto Rican-born Daniel Santos, and Joe took his name.
+She later married Puerto Rican singer Daniel Santos, and Joe took his name.
+Santos' cousin was sexploitation filmmaker Joseph W. Sarno, who would go on to give him some of his earliest film roles.

-Santos was a football player at Fordham University, and even turned semi-pro, before finding a new avenue in acting.
+During the Korean War, Santos served in the United States Army.
+He was a football player at Fordham University, and even turned semi-pro, before finding a new avenue in acting.
 He struggled in show business, and worked blue-collar jobs until his friend Al Pacino helped him get a role in the 1971 movie The Panic in Needle Park.

-In the Korean War, Santos served in the United States Army.

 Career

+Film

-Santos had roles in a number of notable films of the early 1970s, including The Panic in Needle Park (1971), The Gang That Couldn't Shoot Straight (1971), as the leader of a slave-catching gang in the western The Legend of Nigger Charley (1972), Shaft's Big Score!
+Santos had roles in a number of notable films of the early 1970s, including The Panic in Needle Park (1971), The Gang That Couldn't Shoot Straight (1971), as the leader of a slave-catching posse in the western The Legend of Nigger Charley (1972), Shaft's Big Score!
 (1972), as a policeman in Shamus (1973), The Friends of Eddie Coyle (1973), The Don Is Dead (1973), Blade (1973) and Zandy's Bride (1974).

 More than two decades later he appeared in the big budget Kevin Costner flop, The Postman (1997).

+Television

 From 1974 to 1980, Santos played LAPD Sergeant (later Lieutenant) Dennis Becker, the friend of the easy-going private investigator Jim Rockford (played by James Garner) in The Rockford Files.
+The role earned him an Emmy nomination for Outstanding Supporting Actor in a Drama Series in 1979.
+He reprised the Dennis Becker role in eight The Rockford Files television movies (1994-1999).

 He portrayed Lt.
 Frank Harper in the TV series Hardcastle and McCormick (1985–86).
-He reprised the Dennis Becker role in eight The Rockford Files television movies (1994-1999).

 Santos appeared in various television movies during the 1970s and 1980s, including Nightside (1973), The Blue Knight (1973), The Girl on the Late, Late Show (1974), A Matter of Wife... and Death (1975), Power (1980), The Hustler of Muscle Beach (1980), The Selling of Vince D'Angelo (1983), and The Ratings Game (1984).
 His character was often a police detective or lieutenant.
 He portrayed Marty Sinatra, Frank's father, in the four-part 1992 television miniseries Sinatra.

 In 1980, Santos played Norman Davis in the short-lived (10 episodes) NBC comedy Me and Maxx.
 In 1984, he portrayed Domingo Rivera on the ABC comedy a.k.a.
 Pablo, which was cancelled after six episodes.